Shoulder Injuries in Sports

 • Shoulder instability: This can be caused by recurring shoulder dislocations or chronic looseness in the joint.

-• Frozen shoulder (adhesive capsulitis): This can cause stiffness and pain that restrict shoulder movement, often occurring after an injury.
+• Frozen shoulder (adhesive capsulitis): This can cause stiffness and pain that restricts shoulder movement.
+Frozen shoulders often occur after an injury.

 • Biceps tendinitis: Inflammation of the tendon that connects the biceps to the upper arm and shoulder joint.